Ponchai Wilkerson: Criminal activities

+Execution

 The Texas Court of Criminal Appeals affirmed his conviction and sentence on December 12, 1994.
 He also appealed to the United States Court of Appeals for the Fifth Circuit and Supreme Court of the United States, who both denied his appeals.

 During Thanksgiving Day, 1998, Wilkerson and six other death row inmates were involved in an attempted prison break.
 One inmate, Martin Gurule, managed to escape, but was shot and drowned soon afterwards.
 Wilkerson and the other six inmates involved all surrendered.

-Wilkerson exhausted his final appeal to Judge Jan Krocker in February 2000, a dramatic scene involving community activist Njeri Shakur (member of the Texas Death Penalty Abolition Movement and the Allen Parkway Village Residents Council) shouting at Judge Krocker, which led to a contempt charge against Shakur; she served 30 days in the Harris County Jail.
+Wilkerson exhausted his final appeal to Judge Jan Krocker in February 2000.
+A dramatic scene involving community activist Njeri Shakur (member of the Texas Death Penalty Abolition Movement and the Allen Parkway Village Residents Council) shouting at Judge Krocker, which led to a contempt charge against Shakur.
+She was sentenced to 30 days in the Harris County Jail.
 Shakur and Deloyd Parker Jr. (the founder of the S.H.A.P.E.
 Community Centre) became friends with Ponchai while he was on death row.

 On February 12, 2000, Wilkerson and fellow death row inmate Howard Guidry took 57-year-old guard Jeanette Bledsoe hostage at the Terrell Unit (now Allan B. Polunsky Unit) outside Livingston, Texas after Wilkerson apparently opened his cell door's lock.
 Members of the National Black United Front and the S.H.A.P.E.
 Centre demanded that Wilkerson release the hostage.
 Thirteen hours later, the guard was released unharmed.

 On the day of his execution, Wilkerson refused to leave his cell at the Terrell Unit prison near Livingston, Texas.
 Guards were forced to use Mace-like gas and carry him to and from the death van that took him to the Hunstville Unit.
 He did not request a last meal or give any instructions on the disposal of his body.
 When asked by the warden if he had a last statement, he responded "This is not a capital punishment case!"

 After the drugs were administered, Wilkerson spit out an inch-and-a-half universal handcuff and leg restraint key.
 It was unknown how Wilkerson obtained the key.
 Wilkerson was pronounced dead at 6:24 p.m.